Picture by Getty Images taken from BBC News

 I will watch this case and how it progresses, and let you know of interesting developments.

-If you have any questions or concerns about discrimination at work, please give us a call as soon as you can.
+If you have any questions or concerns about discrimination at work, please give us a call today.